What Is Communication Apprehension and How Do You Beat It?

 There have also been some reports that virtual reality (VR) can be a helpful tool when working to overcome communication apprehension.

-Using virtual reality, individuals can practice going through situations and contexts that would typically make them anxious to prepare for the actual event.
+Using virtual reality, individuals can practice navigating situations and contexts that would typically make them anxious, preparing for the actual event.

 7. Relaxation Techniques

-You might find that learning many relaxation techniques can help you combat anxiety surrounding communication.
+You might find that learning many relaxation techniques can help you combat communication anxiety.

 One option in this regard is to learn some breathing techniques.
-The simplest breathing technique involves sitting up straight in a chair with your arms at your side and breaking in deeply through your nose for five seconds.
+The simplest breathing technique involves sitting up straight in a chair with your arms at your sides and breathing deeply through your nose for five seconds.
 When you exhale through your mouth, count to seven and repeat this process ten times.

 Guided imagery can also be a helpful tool to promote relaxation.
 There are countless free guided meditations available online and through popular meditation apps like Headspace and Calm.
 You can also record yourself reading a guided meditation and listen to it when you're feeling the impact of communication apprehension.